Actively Recruiting

 - History of head injury, metal in the skull, stroke, seizures, or syncope (fainting or passing out)

-- Use of implantable devices such as pacemaker or nerve stimulator
+- Presence of implantable devices such as pacemakers or nerve stimulators

-- Current use of medications or substances that lower seizure threshold including clozapine, chlorpromazine, amphetamines, methamphetamine, Ecstasy, Ketamine, PCP, cocaine, or consumption of 3 or more alcoholic drinks per day
+- Current use of medications or substances known to lower seizure threshold, including clozapine, chlorpromazine, amphetamines, methamphetamine, Ecstasy, Ketamine, PCP, cocaine, or consuming 3 or more alcoholic drinks per day

 - Pregnancy